 As we speak, 3D technology is making significant progress.
 Nonetheless, there isn’t a great deal to learn.
 When comparing plastic and cool ink pens, the evolution of this technology is simple to understand.

 In the early stages of the 3D printing pen market, 3Doodler and Scribbler accounted for the majority of items.
 They all employed plastic to create 3D objects in the air.
 Cool ink pens were developed in a step-by-step manner.
 Drawing in 3D was as easy with these pens as it was with plastic pens.
 It also has the added benefit of eliminating heated parts.
 It was a safer option for all age groups, especially children because it did not contain any heated components.
 Cool ink pen models debuted in September 2015 and have since fought for market share.

 Users of a few cool ink pens, such as the 3D Creation Maker, we’re unable to draw in the air.
 The artwork is drawn on a horizontal surface and then solidified.
 It didn’t, however, match the sensation of sketching in the air.
 CreoPop, for example, came up with a solution in November of last year.
 They employ ultraviolet light to enable painting in the air.
-The evolution of 3D printing pens can be summarised as plastic pens vs. cool ink pens.
+The evolution of the best 3D printing pens can be summarised as plastic pens vs. cool ink pens.

 - Control type: More control can improve the quality of a 3D pen.
 In plastic 3D pens, for example, the temperature can be adjusted.
 In a few items, you can additionally regulate the drawing pace.
 The adjustable feed can aid in regulating flow and drawing speed.
 Continuous speed regulation improves your drawing comfort and efficiency.
 Temperature control can also help you fine-tune your designs.
 Intelligent controls are required for the new century product to achieve widespread appeal.